 - Free access to training, for example SRT (Single Rope Technique for ascending/descending caves, cliffs and mine shafts).
 The typical cost of comparable commercial training might be well over £100.

-- The Society’s prestigious magazine Mining History is published twice a year, and is free to members.
+- The Society’s prestigious magazine Mining History is usually published twice a year, and is free to members.
 (Occasionally these are combined into a single issue to publish an important large paper).

 - Free quarterly newsletter by email or post.

 - Free entry to the Peak District Mining museum in Matlock Bath

 - Special offers on other publications.

 - Free access to our extensive archive of mining and mining-related resources, including documents, photographs, mine surveys, plans etc.

 - Free access to the members only web site.

 - Free or reduced-rate entry to events such as film shows, talks, slideshows.